monyhar/monyhar/monyhar/docs/linux/gtk_theme_integration.md

 ## Note to GTK theme authors: How to theme Chromium widgets

-Every widget Chromium uses will have a "chromium" style class added to it.
+Every widget Chromium uses will have a "monyhar" style class added to it.
 For example, a textfield selector might look like:

 ```
-.window.background.chromium .entry.chromium
+.window.background.monyhar .entry.monyhar
 ```

 If themes want to handle Chromium textfields specially, for GTK3.0 - GTK3.19,